aadhyanav/Recipe_ratings_model/README.md

 - Test statistic: Difference in accuracy scores
 - Significance level: 0.05

-According to my findings, the permutation p-value is 1.0, which indicates that the null hypothesis should be strongly rejected.
-Therefore the model is definetly not fair and the accuracy score is indeed higher for groups with more than 8 ingredients.
-This is not a surprise to me judging from the distribution of the ingredients column, however maybe adding more quantitative variables could reduce the p-value.
+According to my findings, the permutation p-value is 1.0, which indicates that the null hypothesis should be rejected.
+Even though the p-value givens a strong indicated to reject the null, we cannot be too sure about accepting the alternative hypothesis.
+Therefore there's a high possibility that the model is not fair and the accuracy score is indeed higher for groups with more than 8 ingredients.